 Sandall said she likes to continually learn because that leads to personal and professional growth.
 She spent six weeks in Spain a few years ago and furthering her Spanish skills is one of her lifelong goals.

 UNL classes begin August 24 th .
 Visit http://agrohortonline.unl.edu for more information about Agronomy and Horticulture online programs and classes.

 Distance Education Program Unveils New Website

-(Lincoln, Neb) - The Department of Agronomy and Horticulture at the University of Nebraska-Lincoln and it's Distance Education Committee are pleased to announce its new website: agrohortonline.unl.edu.
+(Lincoln, Neb) - The Department of Agronomy and Horticulture at the University of Nebraska-Lincoln and its Distance Education Committee are pleased to announce its new website in June 2015: agrohortonline.unl.edu .

 These graduate and certificate programs offer online courses that allow recent graduates and mid-level career professionals to continue their education while staying in their current communities and careers.
 The Department of Agronomy and Horticulture offers more than 30 online graduate or undergraduate classes in agronomy or horticulture-related subjects.